Generation Health is a FREE, family-based 10-week program held in communities across British Columbia.

 How to register for the Generation Health Program

-The Generation Health Program aligns with existing childhood healthy weights programs e.g., Shapedown BC and the HealthLinkBC Eating and Activity Program for Kids; early intervention is one of six elements in B.C.’s Continuum for the Prevention, Management and Treatment of Health Issues Related to Overweight and Obesity in Children and Youth.
+Generation Health is an effective and innovative program for families with children who need support to make positive changes to their health and decrease their risk of overweight or obesity.
+The Generation Health Program aligns with existing childhood healthy weights programs e.g., Shapedown BC and the HealthLinkBC Eating and Activity Program for Kids.
+Early intervention is one of six elements in B.C.’s Continuum for the Prevention, Management and Treatment of Health Issues Related to Overweight and Obesity in Children and Youth.

 Generation Health Webinar

 A webinar was held on October 3, 2019 to provide an overview of the protoype program evaluation and introduce the newly branded Generation Health program.
 We are pleased to share this recording of the presentation.

 The prototype underwent a process and outcome evaluation conducted by University of Victoria researchers.
 The evaluations’ design, methodology, data collection and analysis were guided by a team of academics who specialize in childhood healthy weights research at the University of Victoria, University of Alberta and University of British Columbia.